-May means it’s MCG’s Anniversary!
-This year we turn 14.
+May means it’s MCG’s anniversary, and this year celebrates 14 years in business.
 We thought what better way to celebrate than to learn from our leader, Kris Martinez.
 We interviewed Kris to understand why she started the business 14 years ago, what she enjoys most about being an entrepreneur, and all about how the business started out and has grown.
 Read on to learn more about Martinez Creative Group!

 I first thought about starting my own business when I was expecting my second child.
 I thought it would be a way to work from home and attempt to have more work / life balance.
-I still took my children to daycare so I could work and do meetings, but working for myself gave me the flexibility to set my own schedule and be with my children more than I would working for someone else.
+I still took my children to daycare so I could work, but working for myself gave me the more flexibility than I would have working for someone else.

 I had no idea the business would expand as much as it has over the past 14 years.
-We’ve had up to 5 employees and around 12 freelancers at any given time.
 I was almost entirely a print designer when I started my business, and now we mostly do web, video, animation, and mobile apps.
 Many of these things barely existed in 2004.

 Any time we can help our clients reach their goals is a huge accomplishment, and I’m happy to say we’ve had many such successes over the years.
 Winning awards is nice, but the effect the work has on our clients is what matters most.

 When I thought about going off on my own, I knew I was a good designer and could do the work, but I had no idea how to find new clients or go after new business.
 In fact, I was really intimidated by that whole concept.
-So it really took me a while to identify what would be good business opportunities and then have the guts to go after it.
-Now, I really love connecting the dots on new opportunities: figuring out who would be good to talk to, listening for new opportunities, knowing when to reach out and when to hold back.
+So it really took me a while to identify good business opportunities and then have the guts to go after it.
+Now, I really enjoy connecting the dots on new opportunities.
 I still love design, but I get so much enjoyment out of all the other aspects of the business.
 Design and storytelling are easy for me; building new business is hard.
 It’s a challenge, but I love it.

 I consider it an accomplishment that I was able to learn (and am still learning!) the business side, because that wasn’t something that came naturally to me.
-We’ve never borrowed money and have always paid our vendors, employees, and subcontractors.
+MCG has never borrowed money and has always paid our vendors, employees, and subcontractors.
 I’ve worked for employers who weren’t always able to pay their employees, and it’s stressful!

-- What are some of the projects you’ve worked on that you’re most proud of?
+What are some of the projects that you’re most proud of?

 I recently read an article about why it is that time seems to drag on forever when you’re a kid, and why the years seem to fly by when you get older.
 The writer’s theory was that when you’re young, you’re always experiencing things for the first time and that makes everything so much more memorable and exciting.
 As we get older, we tend to stop doing things for the first time – the first day of school, a first dance, a first kiss – and we settle into routines.

-When you run your own business, you are almost always working.
-I usually work between 55-60 hours a week – including nights, weekends, and holidays.
+When you run your own business, you are almost always working – including nights, weekends, and holidays.
 It’s very hard to turn it off.
 If you’re going to do it, you’d better be all in, because there are stretches of time when your business is all you’ll think about.

 But passion will only get you so far.
 You also need to be making money.
 If you’re not, then you’re not running a business – you have a hobby.

-Running a business also includes a million little details that many people aren’t willing to manage, such as different taxes, accounting, and legal issues.
+Running a business also includes a million little details to manage, such as different taxes, accounting, and legal issues.
 If you have employees, you’ll deal with things like healthcare, vacation days, and 401k.
 Learn to work with good partners to outsource this type of work.
 Don’t try to do it all yourself.

 When you have employees, you have an obligation to them.
-When you have clients, you have agreements and expectations to fulfill what they’ve requested from you.
+When you have clients, you have agreements and expectations to fulfill.
 These are things that can keep you up at night, if you let them.
-And for me at some points, they have.
+And for me at many times, they have.

-I needed to take a hard look at everything and I decided I really needed to scale back what I was doing and refocus my business and try to get some balance back in my life.
-So I did.
+In 2016, I needed to take a hard look at MCG and I decided I really needed to scale back and refocus to get some balance back in my life.
 I changed a number of things in my business and in my personal life so that I now work smarter and am more focused than ever before.

 I usually start my day pretty early – around 4:30 or 5:00.
 I like to work immediately when my brain is clear and I have more energy.